How to Prepare Your Jeep Wrangler JL for Overlanding

 4. Shovel and Axe: A sturdy shovel and axe are handy tools for clearing obstacles, digging out stuck tires, or making necessary campsite preparations.
 Opt for durable, compact versions that won’t take up much space in your Jeep.

-5. Air Compressor: An air compressor is essential for adjusting tire pressures based on different terrains.
+5. Portable Air Compressor: An air compressor is essential for adjusting tire pressures based on different terrains.
 It allows you to lower tire pressures for improved traction off-road and then reinflate them to the proper level for on-road driving.

 Always ensure you know how to properly use your recovery gear and equipment.
 Familiarize yourself with the techniques and safety precautions involved in self-recovery or assisting others.